JuliaLang/julia/doc/src/manual/interfaces.md

 [Arrays with custom indices](@ref man-custom-indices).

 When a user indexes into an array using an invalid index, a 'BoundsError' is thrown.
-Along with this error, a hint is printed telling the user which indices they *could* have used.
+Along with this error, a hint can be printed telling the user which indices they *could* have used.
 If there is a more intuitive description of your type's valid indices than the default, which uses `axes(A)`, you can define a method to `describe_valid_indices(io::IO, A, i)`.
 If, for instance, we wanted to protect our `SparseArray` from bounds errors, we could redefine `getindex`:

 ```jldoctest squarevectype